×

 ACP Level Three: Advanced

-Adjunct Certification Program (ACP) Level Three provides 6 weeks of fully online coursework using Desire2Learn (D2L).
+Adjunct Certification Program (ACP) Level Three provides 24 hours of training.
 It provides additional support and advanced learning related to innovative instructional practices.

 dean and director logo